GWR 2800 Class: Production

 The class was designed by George Jackson Churchward for heavy freight work.
 They were the first 2-8-0 locomotive class in Great Britain.

+Prototype

 The prototype, originally numbered 97 but later renumbered 2800, appeared in 1903.
 Construction of the production series commenced in 1905 and continued until 1919.
-The 2884 Class which appeared in 1938–1942 was developed from the 2800 class and is sometimes classified with it.

-Prototype

 No. 97 was originally outshopped in lined black livery and undertook two years of trials before the type went into production.
 Initial results suggested that only the front end needed further development and where the boiler of No. 97 was parallel for the first four segments, the production series had the familiar taper boiler.
 Initially the boiler pressure of the 2-8-0 was set at 200 lbf/in2 with 18 in diameter cylinders.
 Tractive effort started out at 29775 lbf but was increased substantially in the production engines by enlarging the cylinder diameter to 18+1/2 in and raising the steam pressure to 225 lbf/in2.
 The 8+1/2 in piston valves were enlarged to 10 in.